pvictordev/taskmate/README.md

 # TASKMATE
-# A simple to do app made on JavaScript
+# A simple To-do app made on JavaScript
 Link to view it on web: